electron/electronjs.org-old/data/blog/8-week-cadence.md

 #### ❓ The existing 12 week release schedule already moves quickly.
 What steps are the team taking to make upgrading easier?

-One plus of more frequent releases is having _smaller_ releases.
+One advantage of more frequent releases is having _smaller_ releases.
 We understand that upgrading Electron's major versions can be difficult; we hope that, by releasing more frequently, we can introduce fewer major Chromium and Node changes, as well as fewer breaking changes, per release.

 #### ❓ Will Electron extend the number of supported versions?